SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

 pip install streamlit
 ```

-Now that **my-app** is ready to run with default settings, let's add Syncfusion Grid components to the application.
+Now that **my-app** is ready to run with default settings, let's add Syncfusion Grid component to the application.

 ## Add the Syncfusion Grid package